ReaganWMoore/Coregen3/README.md

 Operations on groups of persons include Relationship of group members to a Root person, Common ancestors, Common descendants, and Common Relatives.

-Operstions on the Unifying Ancestry include Connection year, Number of Core ancestors of each person in the gedcom file, and Core own cousin.
+Operations on the Unifying Ancestry include Connection year, Number of Core ancestors of each person in the gedcom file, and Core own cousin.